-Her scholarship lies at the the intersection of science, people, and the planet.
-For her teaching and research, she has received awards at the local, state, and national levels.
+Her scholarship lies at the intersection of science, people, and the planet.
+For her teaching and work bringing science to the general public, she has received awards at the local, state, and national levels.

-Middlecamp is the editor-in-chief for the 7th edition and upcoming 8th edition of Chemistry in Context, a 25-year national curriculum project of the American Chemical Society.
+Middlecamp served as the editor-in-chief for the 7th and 8th editions of Chemistry in Context, a 25-year national curriculum project of the American Chemical Society.
 This undergraduate textbook engages undergraduate students in learning chemistry in the context of real-world issues.
-She has served as the lead author for the chapters on air quality, acid rain, ozone depletion, polymers, food, nuclear energy, and sustainability.
+Working on the project from 1996 to 2013, she served as the lead author for the chapters on air quality, acid rain, ozone depletion, polymers, food, nuclear energy, and sustainability.

 She is a fellow of the AWIS (Association for Women in Science, 2003), AAAS (American Association for the Advancement of Science, 2004), and the ACS (American Chemical Society, 2009).
 She was elected chair of the ACS Division of Chemical Education in 2015 and of the AAAS Education Section in 2016.
 For each, she served a 3-year term in the chair succession.

 From the ACS, she has received three national awards, the first two sponsored by the Camille and Henry Dreyfus Foundation:

 - 2006 Award for Encouraging Women in Careers into the Chemical Sciences

 - 2015 Award for Encouraging Disadvantaged Students into Careers in the Chemical Sciences

 - 2019 George C. Pimentel Award for Excellence in Chemical Education